 Volcán Ollagüe is a massive andesite stratovolcano in the Andes at an elevation of 5.868m (19,251ft) above the sea level located in northern Chile (Región de Antofagasta) on the border with Bolivia (Departamento de Potosí).
-It still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 Words can’t describe the road and pictures don’t do it justice.
 It’s one of the highest roads of South America.

-Located in the Northern Atacama Desert, the road to the summit is an old road on the north side to a disused sulphur mine.
-It’s extreme.
-Only 4wd vehicles with high clearance.
+Located in the Northern Atacama Desert, the road to the summit is unpaved running on the northern side.
+It’s an extreme old mine road to a disused sulphur mine.
+4wd vehicles with high clearance only.
 The road ends at 5.705m (18,717ft) above the sea level.
 This road has humbled many egos.
 It’s not for the sissies and shouldn’t be attempted by novice drivers.
 The road is in dreadful condition and requires strong nerves to negotiate it.
-The gravel road is extremely narrow and bordered by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.
+The unpaved road is extremely narrow and bordered by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.

 It's one of the highest mountain roads of the country.
 It’s certainly breathtaking and it has a fearsome reputation.
 Expect hundreds of hairpin turns.
 No historical eruptions have been confirmed from Ollagüe, but there is intense fumarolic activity and a persistent steam plume emanates from a fumarole on the south side of the summit dome.